up42/docs/source/up42-blocks/processing/netcdf-conversion.rst

 Block type: ``PROCESSING``

 NetCDF -> GeoTIFF Conversion converts from the `NetCDF format <https://pro.arcgis.com/en/pro-app/help/data/multidimensional/what-is-netcdf-data.htm>`_ to the ``GeoTIFF`` format.
 Currently, this block can be used with :ref:`Weather / Ocean Data and Forecasts <meteomatics-block>` by Meteomatics or with the output of :ref:`Sentinel-5P Level-3 Processor <s5p-lvl3-block>` by UP42.
-This block does not require any **query parameters**.

 .. warning::